Dual-energy X-ray absorptiometry: Indications

 The U.S. Preventive Services Task Force recommends that women over the age of 65 should get a DXA scan.
 The age when men should be tested is uncertain, but some sources recommend age 70.
 At-risk women should consider getting a scan when their risk is equal to that of a normal 65-year-old woman.

 A person's risk can be estimated with the University of Sheffield's FRAX calculator, which takes into account prior fragility fracture, use of glucocorticoids, heavy smoking, excess alcohol intake, rheumatoid arthritis, history of parental hip fracture, chronic renal and liver disease, chronic respiratory disease, long-term use of phenobarbital or phenytoin, celiac disease, inflammatory bowel disease, and other clinical risk factors.

 Scoring

 DEXA assessment of bone mineral density of the femoral neck (A) and the lumbar spine (B): T scores of - 4.2 and - 4.3 were found at the hip (A) and lumbar spine (B), respectively in a 53-year-old male patient affected with Fabry disease.

-The World Health Organization has defined the following categories based on bone density in white women: